jywu20/Notes/Computer Science/Circuit/HDL.md

 we can keep `func2` running and eventually the new value of `c` will "propagate" into `func2`, so the timing between the two is guanranteed.
-The problem however is in the output we have no idea whether `func2` is processing nonsense or is giving sensible data.
+The problem however is in the output we have no idea whether `func2` is throwing out nonsense or sensible data.
 It's usually a good idea to have flags specifying whether a hardware implementation of a function has finished, or is running, or is ready for the next batch of input.
-This is not a problem in procedural programming because we have a global program counter, but in HDL we don't, and the sequential logic has to be done "locally".
+This is not a problem in procedural programming because we have a global program counter, but in HDL we don't, and the sequential relation has to be done "locally".

+If we reflect on how to decompose a sequential logic into two modules, the solution sketched here is actually the most natural way: basically we circle several subsequent states and use a single state (`DOING_FUNC1`) to represent them in the global state variable, and then add a local state variable to represent the details in `DOING_FUNC1`.
+The "this task has finished" signal activates the next local state variable, corresponding to the `return` statement.
+The "this task is not running and ready to take new input" signal provides additional safety to make sure it's not possible to have *two* program counters.

 ## Note on timing